 - Workplace learning and practice activities, including support and guidance from a workplace mentor.

 - An entitlement to high quality coaching, enabling you to develop your practice.

-- Four face-to-face development days, including peer and facilitated learning and reading, reflection and online learning.
+- One half day and four full face-to-face development days, including peer and facilitated learning and reading, reflection and online learning.